neuschaefer/reform-handbook/src/source/parts.rst

 Backlight
 ---------

 Most keys have a white light emitting diode (LED) to illuminate the transparent part of the keycaps, making the laser engraved letters visible in darkness.
 You can control the backlight's brightness via Circle key combinations or the OLED menu.
-(TODO: cross ref)

 Replacing a Keycap
 ------------------

 .. image:: _static/illustrations/22t.png

-MNT Reform comes with custom MBK keycaps by MKTN, but you can use any keycaps compatible with Kailh Choc keyswitches.
+MNT Reform comes with custom "MBK" keycaps by FKcaps, but you can use any keycaps compatible with Kailh Choc keyswitches.
 You can easily pull out individual keycaps with your fingernails or better, using a keycap puller, and swap them around.
 The only two keycap sizes on the keyboard are 1U and 1.5U.

 Replacing a Keyswitch
 ---------------------